weiwei/weiwei.github.io/content/posts/2021-learning-rust-01.en.md

-+++
+---
-date = "2021-06-01"
+date: "2021-06-01"
-title = "Learning Rust 01 - implementing is_vowel"
+title: "Learning Rust 01"
+subtitle: "Implementing is_vowel"
-tags = [
+tags: [
     "rust"
 ]
-series = ["Learning Rust"]
+series: ["Learning Rust"]
-authors = ["Weiwei"]
+authors: ["Weiwei"]
-+++
+---

-Recently I'm trying to learn rust by rewriting one of my typescript projects into rust.
-The project is [silabacion](https://www.npmjs.com/package/silabacion).
+Recently I'm trying to learn rust by rewriting one of my typescript libraries into rust.
+The purpose of the articles is that I record myself sorting things out and trying to understand stuff.
+They are mostly memos or notes that I serve myself.
+Though i'd be glad if you find it interesting, and even happier if you could point out errors and directions.
+Cheers.

+The project I'm rewriting is [silabacion](https://www.npmjs.com/package/silabacion).
 It divides Spanish words into syllables, and tries to provide as many phonetic features as possible.
 There isn't much about it, just lots of string manipulation and pattern matching.
 It should be a good exercise to rewrite it with rust, and the result could be useful for those 5 people who process Spanish words with rust, so why not?

 Starting small.
 First I want to convert some easy utility functions.
-I fixated to this one:
+For example this one:

 ```typescript
 const ACCENTED_VOWELS = ['á', 'é', 'í', 'ó', 'ú'];